thindil/steamsky/bin/doc/MODDING.md

   this option from help menu.
 * Inside help text you can use special variables which later will be replaced by proper keys names.
-All  that variables have name `{GameKey [number]}` where `[number]` is between 1 and 26 (example: `{GameKey 9}`).
-Proper game keys in order: move ship up/left, move ship up, move ship up/right, move ship left, move ship one field or wait 1 minute, move ship right, move ship down/left, move ship down, move ship down/right, move ship to destination, show ship info, show ship orders, show crafting menu, show last messages, show knowledge info, show know stories, move map position, show game statistics, show help, show game options, quit from game, resign from game, show menu, show wait orders, zoom out, zoom in.
+All  that variables have name `{GameKey [number]}` where `[number]` is between 1 and 25 (example: `{GameKey 9}`).
+Proper game keys in order: move ship up/left, move ship up, move ship up/right, move ship left, move ship one field or wait 1 minute, move ship right, move ship down/left, move ship down, move ship down/right, move ship to destination, show ship info, show ship orders, show crafting menu, show last messages, show knowledge info, move map position, show game statistics, show help, show game options, quit from game, resign from game, show menu, show wait orders, zoom out, zoom in.
 Example: `{GameKey 10}` will be translated to key used for auto move ship.
 * Inside help text you can use special variables: `{MoneyName}` which later will be replaced with name of game money, `{FuelName}` which later will be replaced with name of fuel for ship, `{StrengthName}` which later will be